ninjaaron/xonsh-quickstart/README.rst

 This makes perfect sense to me but some other things are also missing.
-The one I miss the most is brace expansion, though xonsh does offer array expansion, as we will see in the following section.
+The one I miss the most is brace expansion, though xonsh does offer iterable expansion, as we will see in the following section (and I'm trying to `be the change I want to see`_).

 Additionally, quoting part of a string with special characters and leaving another part unquoted (perhaps for the use of a glob character or brace expansion) is not permitted.
 The creators of xonsh find this behavior to be "insane_".
 I find its omission to be rather annoying, and the xonsh way of interpreting such arguments is useless.

 .. code:: sh